awslabs/assisted-log-enabler-for-aws/README.md

   --lblogs              Turns on Amazon Load Balancer Logs.
   --cloudtrail          Turns on AWS CloudTrail.
 Only available in Single
                         Account version.
-  --guardduty           Turns on Amazon GuardDuty.
+  --guardduty           Turns on Amazon GuardDuty and exports findings to an
+                        S3 bucket.
+Will used specified bucket.
+WARNING: This creates a KMS Key to export findings.
+  --wafv2               Turns on AWS WAFv2 Logs

 Cleanup Options:
   Use these flags to choose which resources you want to turn logging off